Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 For information on high risk travel areas contact a travel clinic.

-People who are not eligible for the free vaccine but want to be protected against meningococcal A, C, Y and W-135 strains of the disease can purchase the quadrivalent vaccine at most travel clinics and pharmacies.
+People who are not eligible for the free vaccine but want to be protected against meningococcal A, C, Y and W strains of the disease can purchase the vaccine at most pharmacies and travel clinics.

 It is important to keep a record of all immunizations received.